-The results of the oral examination may also be forwarded to the candidate's residency program and/or the American College of Graduate Medical Education (ACGME).
-De-identified results of the oral examination may be used by ABOG for research purposes.
+The results of the Certifying Examination may also be forwarded to the candidate's residency program and/or the American College of Graduate Medical Education (ACGME).
+De-identified results of the Certifying Examination may be used by ABOG for research purposes.